 It is strongly encouraged to attend all of the large group calls but there will be recordings in the case that one is missed.

-Small group coaching is where Spencer will facilitate and coach a group of 5-6 individuals once a month for focused attention on personal learnings, challenges, and content deepening.
+Small group pods are where a group of 4-6 individuals meet once a month for focused attention on personal learnings, challenges, and content deepening.
 Times for these will be decided on via a poll for the group and once set will be kept at that same monthly time throughout the program.

 No. We are not gathering to create a hive-mind to solve any particular climate issue together.
 We are gathering to refine the means by which you can create and guide innovative teams that will be able to address any number of environmental issues.
 We are building the muscles for creating healthy, dynamic culture.
 There will, however, be side conversations and networking on various issues in the group no doubt given the shared background, but that will not be a focus of our work.